liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. given the unbounded nature of streaming data
 1. vocalize the feelings of shame
 1. take on a job
-1. this healthy diet will provide all your essential nutrients
 1. boost/boast/boom/bloom
 1. a fence marked the perimeter of the field
 1. a carton of apple juice